 I Tested Out Fake Tan Drying Powder & OMFG, What Sorcery Is This?

-With winter now over, the season for getting our legs out is finally here and we can break free from pants and stockings.
+With winter now long gone, the season for getting our legs out is finally here and we can break free from pants and stockings.
 Translation: it’s time to get back into your fake tan routine.

 But while looking tanned is great and all, the process to get there almost makes me avoid it completely.
 A fresh fake tan leaves you sticky, uncomfortable and often in for a restless night of sleeping with your legs getting glued together.